Chicago police searching for suspect after 4 homeless men stabbed, 1 fatally, in separate CTA attacks

 Police are reminding the public to always be aware of your surroundings and pay special attention to people loitering in the area.
 They also say to never go after a suspect and try to walk in pairs when you can.

-If you have information about the incidents, you are asked to call Area Three Detectives at (312) 744-8261 or leave an anonymous tip at cpdtips.com.
+If you have information about the incidents, you are asked to call Area Three Detectives at (312) 744-8261 or leave an anonymous tip at home.chicagopolice.org.